Riddle on learning from Randy Orton, wanting to be a top talent | “Out of Character”

 The most pertinent topic, however, was learning from Randy Orton.

-Riddle and Orton’s odd couple pairing first came to be back in April and, since then, RK-Bro have become one of the best parts of Raw.
+Riddle and Orton’s odd-couple pairing came to be back in April, and since then, RK-Bro have become one of the best parts of Raw.

 RIDDLE: "I don't think it could be any better than having Randy Orton as my spirit guide in WWE.
 He's awesome.
 He leads me down the right path.